vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 We really wanted to try to improve that.
 Not only is this time-consuming, it's especially frustrating to whoever's doing it.
 And not only can frustration lead to errors, but we also want to make this authoring process as pleasant as possible for everyone involved.

-Different user skill levels
-From simple to complex
-Simplify testing

 # The missing node

 3D Euclidean-space event-based